Current as of: December 21, 2024 - 12:12

 Plastic bottles are a big issue in many countries where recycling isn’t yet widely available; they often end up in landfill or get burned.
 Both processes are harmful to the environment and we would like to reduce our impact here.
 For your trip, we provide an alternative to single-use plastic bottles to reduce the plastic used.
 This means that safe drinking water will be available throughout; all you need to do is bring a bottle to refill along the way.
 Please add this to your packing list.

 We strongly recommend taking trekking poles for the Inca Trail, as the number of steps can be hard on the knees, but please note that due to recent environmental legislation poles must have a plastic tip or protector fitted on the end.
-Walking poles with rubber tips can be hired through your leader in Cuzco from 33 soles (US$8) per pole.
+Walking poles with rubber tips can be hired through your leader in Cuzco from US$20 for a pair of walking poles.
 Walking poles are not permitted inside the Machu Picchu ruins without a medical certificate detailing their necessity.

 We also recommend: